Siddiqur Rahman Sarker

-Siddiqur Rahman Sarker (Note: SGP, BGBM, PBGM, hdmc, psc) was a retired two-star officer and former engineer-in-chief of Bangladesh Army.
-He was the former chairman of Rajdhani Unnayan Kartripakkha and an antecedent commandant of Military Institute of Science and Technology.
+Siddiqur Rahman Sarker (Note: SGP, BGBM, PBGM, hdmc, psc) was a two-star officer and engineer-in-chief of the Bangladesh Army.
+He was commandant of the Military Institute of Science and Technology and chairman of Rajdhani Unnayan Kartripakkha.

 Early life and education

 Sarker was born on 10 August 1963 in Narsingdi, East Pakistan.
-After finishing high school, Sarker enlisted to Bangladesh Military Academy on 22 January 1980, he was commissioned with the 9th BMA long course in corps of engineers.
-He obtained his Bachelor of Engineering degree on civil engineering from Bangladesh University of Engineering and Technology and furthermore graduated from Defence Services Command and Staff College, National University of Bangladesh.
-Sarker also completed his higher defence management courses from Osmania University of India.
+He enrolled in the Bangladesh Military Academy on 22 January 1982 with the 9th BMA long course.
+On 23 December 1983, he was commissioned into the corps of engineers.
+He studied civil engineering at the Bangladesh University of Engineering and Technology, where he earned a BSc and an MSc.
+He also graduated from Defence Services Command and Staff College and completed a master's degree in defence studies from the National University of Bangladesh.
+At Osmania University in India, he finished another master's degree in management.

 Military career

-Sarker commanded one engineers battalion, three auxiliary engineers company and was one of the pioneer officers of the newly Border Guard Bangladesh after the Bangladesh Rifles revolt in 2009 where he served as sector commander, Dhaka.
-He was promoted to brigadier general on 2011 and commanded the independent engineers brigade at Dhaka Cantonment.
-At army headquarters, Sarker was the director of directorate of works and projects.
-On January 2013, Sarker was ameliorated to major general and was appointed as commander logistics area.
-On June same year he tenured as the commandant of Military Institute of Science and Technology.
-Sarker was Engineer-in-Chief of Bangladesh Army in August 2015 till his leave per retirement on February 2019.
+Sarker commanded an engineers brigade, was a sector commander of the Border Guard Bangladesh after the Bangladesh Rifles revolt in 2009, and was area commander, logistics area.
+In January 2013, he was promoted to major general.
+He was the commandant of the Military Institute of Science and Technology.
+Sarker was the engineer-in-chief of the Bangladesh Army till his leave per retirement in February 2019.

-Post Military and controversy
+Post-military

-Sarker was appointed as chairman of Rajdhani Unnayan Kartripakkha on 4 April 2024 during Fifth Hasina ministry.
-His post was halted on 17 September 2024 by the Yunus ministry however, he returned to office on 22 September which he served till March 2025.
-On 17 April 2025 the Anti-Corruption Commission started inquiry on corruption allegations against Sarker and the high court division imposed a travel ban on him and his wife.
-On 19 May 2025, the Bangladesh Financial Intelligence Unit obtruded suspension on his and his wife's bank accounts and assets.
+Sarker was appointed chairman of Rajdhani Unnayan Kartripakkha on 4 April 2024 during the fifth Hasina ministry.
+His contract was cancelled on 17 September 2024 by the Yunus ministry.
+He was reinstated, however, on 22 September and served till March 2025.

+The Anti-Corruption Commission investigated alleged corruption by Sarker.
+On 17 April 2025, the High Court Division imposed a travel ban on him and his wife.
+On 19 May 2025, the government froze his and his wife's stock holdings.

 Death

-Sarker died of heart attack at one of his friend's place in Faridpur, Bangladesh on 24 October 2025.
+Sarker died of a heart attack in Faridpur, Bangladesh, on 24 October 2025.